Potassium-rich diet tied to lower stroke risk

+* Says its pharmacy unit received goods manufacture practice (GMP) certificate from Anhui Food and Drug Administration

-NEW YORK (Reuters Health) - People who eat plenty of high-potassium fruits, vegetables and dairy products may be less likely to suffer a stroke than those who get little of the mineral, a new study suggests.
+NEW YORK Aug 18 People who eat plenty of high-potassium fruits, vegetables and dairy products may be less likely to suffer a stroke than those who get little of the mineral, according to a study.

 The findings, reported in the journal Stroke, come from an analysis of 10 international studies involving more than 200,000 middle-aged and older adults.

-Researchers found that across those studies, stroke risk dipped as people's reported potassium intake went up.
-For each 1,000-milligram (mg) increase in daily potassium, the odds of suffering a stroke in the next five to 14 years declined by 11 percent.
+Across those studies, stroke risk dipped as people's reported potassium intake rose, with each 1,000-milligram (mg) increase in daily potassium leading to a drop in the odds of suffering a stroke in the next five to 14 years of 11 percent.

-That would translate into a modest benefit for any one person, the researchers say.
-And the findings do not prove that potassium, itself, is what produces the positive effect.

-But they strengthen existing evidence that it might, said lead researcher Susanna C. Larsson, of the Karolinska Institute in Stockholm, Sweden.
+"Dietary potassium intake is inversely associated with risk of stroke," wrote lead researcher Susanna Larsson, of the Karolinska Institute in Stockholm, Sweden.

+She added that the findings do not prove that potassium itself is what produces the positive effect, but they strengthen existing evidence that it might.

 Since high-potassium foods are generally healthy ones -- including beans, a variety of fruits and vegetables, and low-fat dairy -- the findings offer one more reason for people to eat more of them, Larsson told Reuters Health in an email.

-Potassium is an electrolyte needed for maintaining the body's fluid balance.
-It's also involved in nerve and muscle control and blood pressure regulation.
-A number of studies have suggested that diets high in potassium help maintain a healthy blood pressure and possibly protect against heart disease and stroke.
+Potassium is an electrolyte needed for maintaining the body's fluid balance, and is also involved in nerve and muscle control, and blood pressure regulation.
+Studies have suggested that diets high in potassium help maintain a healthy blood pressure and possibly protect against heart disease and stroke.

-Of the nearly 270,000 participants Larsson and her colleagues included in their study, 8,695 (about one in 30) suffered a stroke.
-But the drop in stroke risk seen with every 1,000 mg increase in daily potassium was with factors like age, exercise habits and smoking taken into account.
+Of the nearly 270,000 people Larsson and her colleagues included in their study, 8,695 -- or about one in 30 -- suffered a stroke.
+But the drop in stroke risk seen with every 1,000-mg increase in daily potassium was with factors like age, exercise habits and smoking taken into account.

-Potassium was specifically linked to reduced risk of ischemic strokes -- those caused by a blockage in an artery feeding the brain.
-They account for about 80 percent of strokes.
+Potassium was specifically linked to a reduced risk of ischemic strokes, those caused by a blockage in an artery feeding the brain, which account for about 80 percent of strokes.

 If potassium protects against ischemic stroke only, that would suggest there are reasons other than better blood pressure control, the researchers say.